St. Daniel Landscaping Update: February 2026:

 · Early spring 2025 pruning: An arborist from the Morton Arboretum came to St. Daniel and taught us optimal pruning.
 We spent about a month pruning existing shrubs and bushes that had not been pruned in decades.

-· Fall 2024 planting: Replacement trees and shrubs were planted in the far southwest area of the property.
+· Fall 2024 planting: Replacement trees and shrubs were planted on the far southwest area of the property.
 These are native trees and shrubs that will restore the oak Savannah, the same ecosystem as the Danada Forest Preserve.
-We are required by Wheaton code to have dense screening around
+We are required by Wheaton code to have dense screening around the parking lot.
+After 2 1/2 years removing invasive species and weeds, we started slowly replacing the many trees and shrubs killed by buckthorn.

 Parishioners can help by: